 – has acquired the skills and knowledge to analyse, write criticism of and teach contemporary art;

-– has acquired the academic degree to continue his studies in the fine arts on PhD level;
+– has acquired the academic degree to continue their studies in the fine arts on PhD level;

 – can set goals and problems in his creative work demonstrating the conceptual and technical competence corresponding to the goals;

-- initiate and implement creative authorial projects conducted on the basis of in-depth research methods;
+– can initiate and implement creative projects conducted on the basis of in-depth research methods;

-– navigates well in the theoretical texts of the specialty and has a good overview of cultural history that he can relate to the specific knowledge of the specialty;
+– navigates well in the theoretical texts of the specialty and has a good overview of cultural history that they can relate to the specific knowledge of the specialty;

 – can critically evaluate and express the processes taking place in art and society;

-– can critically evaluate and articulate his own creative work and present it in public.
+– can critically evaluate and articulate their own artistic work and present it in public.

-The study programme consists of General studies (16 ECTS), Speciality studies (67 ECTS, including electives for 17 ECTS), Optional subjects (6 ECTS) and Master’s thesis (31 ECTS, incl.
-Master’s seminar 1 ECTS)
+The study programme consists of General studies (12 ECTS), Art Practice (45 ECTS), Contextual studies (14 ECTS), Electives (12 ECTS), Optional subjects (6 ECTS) and Master’s thesis (31 ECTS, incl.
+Master’s seminar 1 ECTS).